adithyanotfound/SynapseQL/README.md

 - Cross-database joins
 - Health monitoring
 - Raw SQL execution (for admin use)
+- Fallback in case on instance goes down

 The server uses a schema definition file (`schema.json`) to validate all queries against the defined database structure.